| This article will answer many of your questions about abortion.

 support.
 Hospitals and clinics are obligated to keep secret the

+names of teenagers who have abortions.
 How late in a pregnancy can an abortion be

+done?
 An abortion should be done as early as possible.
 Most abortions

 are done during the first 12 weeks of pregnancy.
 Medical